fledge-iot/fledge/docs/monitoring/service.rst

 | SRVRS|Service Restart               |
 +------+------------------------------+

-Notifications can be created using data availability to the match notification rule plugins to match the audit code.
+Notifications can be created using the data availability plugin or the match notification rule plugins to match the audit code.

 +----------------+
 | |MonitorMatch| |
 +----------------+

+This then allows for the notification mechanism to report the change of state of the various services via the notification delivery channels.